-Nicole Kidman Talks Sex With Keith Urban Vs. Scenes With Skarsgard, Kind Of
+Nicole Kidman Talks Sex With Keith Urban Vs. Scenes With Skarsgard — Kind Of

 “When I would come home after shooting it, he was pretty shaken, because it was really tough doing the role and I would get really bruised and battered particularly as it goes along so he was actually emotionally protective.”

 Urban and Kidman have certainly made their mark as one of the most adored A-list couples in Hollywood.
-The two really do rival Gwen Stefani and Blake Shelton for the need to gush over one another during interviews, and it’s even more impressive that Nicole and Keith have remained so in love for 10 years and counting.
+The two rival Gwen Stefani and Blake Shelton for the need to gush over one another during interviews, and it’s even more impressive that Nicole and Keith have remained so in love for 10 years and counting.

 Radio host Kyle was not satisfied leaving the discussions about Kidman and Urban’s bedroom behavior there so he pried a little more, boldly asking”Did he ever ask you, ‘Hey is there any part of you that wants me to make love to you like Skarsgard does without the violence?'”

-Kidman wasn’t having it however, and made it clear she was not going to carry on with the subject any further, stating “Stop, moving on.”
+Kidman wasn’t having it, however, and made it clear she was not going to carry on with the subject any further, stating, “Stop, moving on.”

 Unfortunately, along with the success also comes rumors, and Kidman was the subject of divorce rumors around the time that Lion first premiered at the Toronto Film Festival in September.
 Both Urban and Kidman have stamped out such claims and proven that they are stronger than ever.